 It is then necessary to determine the order or priority assigned to the budgets and resources allocated: indeed, not all functional failures and by extension their failure modes and associated components are equal.
 Their level of importance must therefore be assessed.

-Selecting suitable preventive maintenance tasks for highly critical failure modes
+Selecting suitable preventive maintenance tasks

 Once the failure mode and priorities have been determined, appropriate preventive maintenance actions should be implemented.
 Each action must be applicable and effective and can be planned in your CMMS.
 Mobility Work maintenance management platform helps you make the transition from curative to preventive: labels to categorize tasks, possibility to share information about equipment within the community, task planning, rapid analysis using the analytics tool, etc.